ayushworks/imdb-search/README.md

 ## Running
 You can run the microservice with `sbt run`.
 By default it listens to port number 8080, you can change this in the `application.conf`.

+Please sepcify the location of `title.basics.tsv` and `name.basics.tsv` in application.conf to load the required data